JetBrains/teamcity-search-ql/README.md

   *example:* `find template with dependency snapshot option sync-revisions=true`
 * **clean** - can only be a subfilter of `artifact` filter.
 States that the option "Clean destination paths before downloading artifacts" should be selected.
   *example:* `find configuration with dependency artifact clean`
 * **revRule** - can only be a subfilter of `artifact` filter.
 Contains a condition on string.
-States that artifact dependency should contain a revision rule(the build to choose from, `the latest build`, `last sucessful`, etc) that satisfies the CONDITION.
+States that artifact dependency should contain a revision rule(the build to choose from, `the latest build`, `last successful`, etc) that satisfies the CONDITION.
   *example:* `find configuration with dependency artifact revRule lastSuccessful`
 * **option** - contains a condition on parameter(STRING_CONDITION = STRING_CONDITION).
 States that the OBJECT should have an option that satisfies the CONDITION.
   *example:* `find configuration with option cleanBuild=true`